-HMT337 probe shall be used in applications where condensation can occur due to high humidity and rapid humidity changes.
-The warmed probe is heated continuously so that its temperature is always higher than in environment.
+PTU307 probe shall be used in applications where condensation can occur due to high humidity and rapid humidity changes.
+The warmed probe is heated continuously so that its temperature is always higher than that of the environment.
 This prevents condensation on the probe.
-The power consumption of the warmed probe is slightly higher than other probes.
+The power consumption of the warmed probe is slightly higher than that of the other probes.